applanga/sketch/README.md

 2. Unzip & Double-click on applanga.sketchplugin, this should create a **Applanga** sub-menu under **Plugins** in Sketch

-## Configuration of the connected Project
+## Configuration of the Applanga Project and Plugin

 **For a new project**